notional-labs/notional/incident-reports/README.md

 ## October 2021

+October 9-12, 2021
+* Crypto.org relaying is down due to a lengthy sync process.
+- [ ] Complete a sync for crypto.org chain
+- [ ] Create a distribution process for the full archive node state of crypto.org chain

 October 12, 2021
 * We missed at least several hours worth of blocks during a sifchain upgrade.
 * Due to the same sifchain upgrade, our Sif relay system went down for at least several hours, too.
+- [x] Sif relay service restored
+- [x] Sif validator service restored
 - [ ] Ensure that we have a process in place to monitor Sifchain and other upgrades via governance.

 October 11, 2021
 * The heremes relayer was rebooted.
 Because services and volume mounts on it were not made permanent yet, it took several hours to get back up and running.
+- [x] Relayer service restored on all 16 IBC-based blockchains
 - [ ] Make volume mounts permanent for the relayer machine using /etc/fstab
 - [ ] Make archive node services on the relayer machine come up automatically using systemd units